-The Botanic Garden was founded in 1543 by naturalist, doctor and botanist Luca Ghini (1490-1556).
-It is the first university botanic garden in the world.
+Founded in 1543 by naturalist, doctor and botanist Luca Ghini (1490-1556), the Botanic Garden is the first university botanic garden in the world.

-Originally built on the banks of the river Arno, the Botanic Garden was moved to its actual site in 1591 and then progressively expanded to its current size of about two hectares.
-It houses plants from the five continents: succulents of the African and American deserts; aromatic plants of the Mediterranean maquis; species of the Tuscan marshes; numerous centuries-old trees.
+Originally built on the banks of the river Arno, it was moved to the current site in 1591 and then gradually expanded up to about two hectares.
+It houses plants from several continents: the succulents of the African and American deserts, the aromatic plants of the Mediterranean maquis, the species of the Tuscan wetlands, and numerous centuries-old trees.
 In the Botanic Garden are also cultivated several endangered plants of conservation interests.

 The Museums of the University of Pisa is a network of nine structures in addition to the Natural History Museum which is located in Calci, a few kilometers from Pisa.